WHY VISIT BARBADOS

 Bridgetown, the capital and only big town on the island, manages to combine modernism and history with colonial houses in Broad Street, the historic Carénage quarter, the statue of Nelson, the cathedral and its neo-gothic buildings from the 19th Century.

-Various markets around the island provide the perfect place to see and learn about some of the island’s colourful and aromatic fruit, vegetables, spices and fish.
+Various markets around the island provide the perfect place to see and learn about some of the island’s colorful and aromatic fruit, vegetables, spices, and fish.

 WHAT TO SEE IN BARBADOS

 WHEN TO GO TO BARBADOS

 The best period to visit Barbados is from xxx to xxxx.